 My pmail warehouse does have different bins that I can sort things into, but I find it easier to just have one massive Inbin.
 In any case, an IBM study showed that it’s a waste of time to sort your mail into separate bins.

-I have to short ladder over to climb to the top of my Inbin and peer in.
-At the moment, it holds the 16,547 pieces of mail that I have opened and the 2,106 pieces of mail that I might open someday.
-There actually are a few thousand in the trash bin, because sometimes I do actually move things from my email bin to the trash.
+I bring a short ladder over to my Inbin so I can climb to the top and peer in.
+At the moment, it holds the 2,106 pieces of mail that I have opened and the 16,547 pieces of mail that I might open someday.
+There actually are a few thousand in the trash bin, because sometimes I do actually move things from my pmail bin to the trash.
 There are even a handful of letters in the various other bins, but since the labels don’t really seem to make sense consistently, I’ve mostly given up and just leave things in the Inbin.

 Unfortunately, now that I have 18,653 pieces of mail in my Inbin, with opened an unopened all mixed together (damn mailman just threw in another one — now it’s 18,654), I have to climb into the bin and sort through to find the ones I want.